Culpeper approves new design for sports complex parking lot

-Culpeper County will move forward with a new design for a new parking lot that will serve customers of the Culpeper Sports Complex after approval came from the county’s board of supervisors at its November 1 meeting.
+Culpeper County will move forward with a new design for a parking lot that will serve customers of the Culpeper Sports Complex after approval came from the Board of Supervisors at its meeting on Tuesday.

-The new parking lot would be located near the complex’s fieldhouse and would add an additional 127 parking spaces to the already existing 636 parking spaces.
+The new parking lot would be located near the complex’s fieldhouse and would add an additional 127 spaces to the already existing 636.
 The parking lot design was created by Hinchey and Baines, a professional civil engineering firm based in downtown Culpeper.

 People are also reading…

-The cost of the design would cover items such as a survey for topographic and existing conditions of the 2.5-acre site where the lot would be constructed, a plan of the actual construction of the lot, and meetings between the firm, the county and the owners of the complex.

-The parking lot would be set next to a new pool that is scheduled to be constructed, the pool’s location is where the previous parking lot project was to be set.
-According to the county’s Parks and Recreation Department Director Thomas Hardy the decision was made to pair the pool with the fieldhouse to allow easier access to customers.
+The parking lot would be set next to a new pool that is scheduled to be constructed in the location the previous parking lot project was to be set.
+According to the county’s Parks and Recreation Department director Thomas Hardy, the decision was made to pair the pool with the fieldhouse to allow easier access to customers.

-The 59-acre Culpeper Sports Complex opened in 2005 with an estimated cost of $4.4 million to complete, the complex receives over 350,000 per year that come to watch several different sporting events.
-Accommodations on the complex include three fields for football, lacrosse and rugby, four little league fields, two softball fields, one little league field, and six soccer fields.
+The 59-acre Culpeper Sports Complex opened in 2005 with an estimated cost of $4.4 million to complete.
+The complex receives over 350,000 visitors per year that come to watch several different sporting events across its 16 playing fields.

 According to Hardy two of the fields were initially designated to be parking lots in the planning stages of the complex but were changed to playing fields before construction began.